sufyanshk/BaderPostProcess/README.md

 # BaderPostProcess
 Post processing of Bader charge files.
 The `AECCR0`,`AECCR2`,`CHGCAR`,`CONTCAR`,`POTCAR` files should be in the current directory.
-This code is written for CONTCAR file having 128 atoms.
+This code is written for CONTCAR file having 128 atoms generated using `VASP`.

 # Installation
 The detailed description of Bader charge analysis can be found at [Henkelman Group's site](http://theory.cm.utexas.edu/henkelman/code/bader/)